-with_pillar: True Whether to load the Pillar modules and compile Pillar data and make it available inside the Execution Functions.

-use_cached_pillar: True Use cached Pillars whenever possible.
-If unable to gather cached data, it falls back to compiling the Pillar.

-use_cached_grains: True Use cached Grains whenever possible.
-If unable to gather cached data, it falls back to collecting Grains.

-cache_pillar: True Cache the compiled Pillar data before returning.
+- with_pillar: True Whether to load the Pillar modules and compile Pillar data and make it available inside the Execution Functions. - use_cached_pillar: True Use cached Pillars whenever possible.
+If unable to gather cached data, it falls back to compiling the Pillar. - use_cached_grains: True Use cached Grains whenever possible.
+If unable to gather cached data, it falls back to collecting Grains. - cache_pillar: False Cache the compiled Pillar data before returning.

+Warning: This option may be dangerous when targeting a device that already has a Proxy Minion associated, however recommended otherwise.

-cache_grains: True Cache the collected Grains before returning.
+cache_grains: False Cache the collected Grains before returning.

+Warning: This option may be dangerous when targeting a device that already has a Proxy Minion associated, however recommended otherwise.
-use_existing_proxy: False Use the existing Proxy Minions when they are available (say on an already running Master).

-no_connect: False Don't attempt to initiate the connection with the remote device.
-Default: False (it will initiate the connection).

-jid: None The JID to pass on, when executing.

-test_ping: False When using the existing Proxy Minion with the use_existing_proxy option, can use this argument to verify also if the Minion is responsive.

-arg The list of arguments to send to the Salt function.
+- use_existing_proxy: False Use the existing Proxy Minions when they are available (say on an already running Master). - no_connect: False Don't attempt to initiate the connection with the remote device.
+Default: False (it will initiate the connection). - jid: None The JID to pass on, when executing. - test_ping: False When using the existing Proxy Minion with the use_existing_proxy option, can use this argument to verify also if the Minion is responsive. - arg The list of arguments to send to the Salt function.